Safe Haskell | Safe-Inferred |

 When the queue is full, this function will still block.

-An important advantage of this asynchronous approach over a synchronous approach is that it doesn't have the following disadvantage: when a thread adding a block to the ChainDB is killed, which can happen when disconnecting from the corresponding node, we might have written the block to disk, but not updated the corresponding in-memory state (e.g., that of the VolatileDB), leaving both out of sync.
+Compared to a synchronous approach, the asynchronous counterpart doesn't have the following disadvantage: when a thread adding a block to the ChainDB is killed, which can happen when disconnecting from the corresponding node, we might have written the block to disk, but not updated the corresponding in-memory state (e.g., that of the VolatileDB), leaving both out of sync.

 With this asynchronous approach, threads adding blocks asynchronously can be killed without worries, the background thread processing the blocks synchronously won't be killed.
 Only when the whole ChainDB shuts down will that background thread get killed.
 But since there will be no more in-memory state, it can't get out of sync with the file system state.
 On the next startup, a correct in-memory state will be reconstructed from the file system state.